 That being said things have changed dramatically.
 After the initial phase when everything was just chaotic and teachers and students tried to figure out how to operate under the new circumstances, it seems people got the hang of it and new online learning solutions are popping up every day.
 As often the case the crisis brought innovation.
 Screen sharing, proper video conferencing, quality sound, and such that were once premium features and were targeted to business users are now basic requirements and even schoolchildren are familiar with them.

 The biggest change however is our attitude toward learning and how learning should be structured.
-Teachers realised that the way they deliver lessons in the classroom cannot be fully adapted to the online environment.
-Lesson plans and activities needed to be tailored to students whose learning environment contained lots of distraction, problems with technology or the lack of equipment even.
-A well thought-out lesson plan that worked in the classroom from week to week become hard to follow online where students had other -similarly online- assignements and homework to do from other teachers.
-At first it was hard to imagine that a purely online teaching can ever be as effective as a face-to-face instruction.
+Teachers realized that the way they deliver lessons in the classroom cannot be fully adapted to the online environment.
+Lesson plans and activities needed to be tailored to students whose learning environment contained lots of distractions, problems with technology, or the lack of equipment even.
+A well-thought-out lesson plan that worked in the classroom from week to week become hard to follow online where students had other -similarly online- assignments and homework to do from other teachers.
+At first, it was hard to imagine that purely online teaching can ever be as effective as face-to-face instruction.
 But as time went on and things calmed down a bit, we could see that many got used to it.
 It may not become second nature to many but it has become a natural part of our teaching practice.